From Bright Pattern Documentation

 4. Name the account (e.g., “G Suite”).

-5. In the Agent Desktop SSO section, select the checkbox for Enable Single Sign-On.
+5. Select the checkbox for Enable Single Sign-On.

 https://accounts.google.com/o/saml2/initsso?idpid=C00xdeh6y&spid=551268412404&forceauthn=false)